TLDR

 - A block's default loading can be overwritten by defining custom

-settings on a block.
+loadingsettings on a block.

 A Lowdefy page is compiled out of an arrangement of blocks.
 Every HTML element of this page is render as a result of a block placed and configured on the page.
-Blocks make it simple for Lowdefy developers to create apps since they only have to decide what block type to use, where in the layout the block should render, and what the block should do by defining the block's properties
+Blocks make it simple for Lowdefy developers to create apps since they only have to decide what block type to use, where in the layout the block should render, and what the block should do by defining the block's properties.
+How a block implements these properties is up to the specific block type selected.

 Lowdefy offers a list of over 30 block types to cater for a wide range of use cases.
 All blocks are categorized according to their primary function: